joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_theological_virtues/of_envy/prologue.md

 (2) Whether it is a sin?
 (3) Whether it is a mortal sin?
 (4) Whether it is a capital sin, and which are its daughters?

+* Whether Envy Is A Kind Of Sorrow?
+* Whether Envy Is A Sin?
+* Whether Envy Is A Mortal Sin?
+* Whether Envy Is A Capital Vice?